 PIARC is the Phillip Island Auto Racing Club

-Following an inaugural meeting of the Phillip Island Auto Racing Club (PIARC) in 1952, the current circuit site was purchased from a Mr P. Whitlock and work was commenced on planning a race track.
+Following an inaugural meeting of the Phillip Island Auto Racing Club (PIARC) on 26 March 1952, the current circuit site was purchased from a Mr P. Whitlock and work was commenced on planning a race track.
 Whitlock was the owner of Brighton Beach Motors in Melbourne, and a motor racing enthusiast who was keen to assist the project.
 The circuit was laid out and rotary hoeing commenced in January, 1953.
 The first race meeting on the completed circuit was on 15 December, 1956, with Lex Davison winning the feature race on the day.

 Racing continued until 1962, including the “Armstrong 500” races which later moved to Bathurst to become the “Bathurst 1000s”.
 Extensive track damage at the 1962 “Armstrong 500” was beyond the capability of the club to repair.
 The track was closed down and the property put on the market.
 During this Second Era of racing at Phillip Island (the First Era being the public road races during the 1920's and 30's) PIARC spent some 50,000 pounds on the initial building of the track, and more on maintenance.
 The current control tower was also started, to be finished in the next era of racing, and then to be shifted and rebuilt for the Fourth Era, starting with the Australian Motorcycle Grand Prix in 1989.
 The end of this second era came about when the club was unable to raise enough capital to repair extensive damage to the circuit, and at the same time, to service existing loans on the property.